eivindbergem/eivindbergem.github.io/_posts/2015-12-01-introduction-to-libuv.markdown

 }
 {% endhighlight %}

-To listen for incoming connections, we run uv_listen() with the tcp handle we just created, casted as a uv_stream_t pointer, as uv_listen() works with all kinds of streams, not just TCP streams.
-We give it a backlog argument, just as with the normal listen(), and finally a callback. listen() is not a blocking call, so it's not really the listen()-call that is asynchronous.
+To listen for incoming connections, uv_listen() is used with the server handle, casted as a uv_stream_t pointer, as uv_listen() works with all kinds of streams, not just TCP streams.
+It also takes a backlog argument, just as with the normal listen(), and a callback function pointer. listen() is not a blocking call, so it's not really the listen()-call that is asynchronous.
 The callback is called when the socket connected to the server handle is ready for reading, which means that there is a new connection.

 {% highlight c %}
 // Start the loop
 uv_run(loop, UV_RUN_DEFAULT);
 {% endhighlight %}

 uv_listen() doesn't call the callback by itself, the callback is called by the event loop.
-So to get things running, we start our loop.
+So to get things running, start the loop.
 The second argument to uv_run() is the run mode.
 UV_RUN_DEFAULT means that the loop will run until there are no more active handles or requests.

 #### new_connection()